 In this topic the children will learn about the Great Fire of London.
 They will find out about the key events of the fire and the significance of Samuel Pepys and his diary.
-They will make a class 3D model of the City of London in Tudor times.
+Also, they will look at London today and compare with how it use to be like.
 The children will read explanation texts and write their own based on The Great Fire of London as well as acting in role as a detective for the London Times to help write a Newspaper Report on the Great Fire!
 In Art, children will experiment with colour and create a collage based on a scene from The Great Fire of London.
 How exciting!

 At the start of the term we will look at poetry, in particular, ‘The Great fire of London ‘by Paul Perro.
 Children will look at patterns on the page and have a go at writing their own fire poem.
 As well as this, children will look at explanation texts and newspaper reports and write their own based on the events of The Great Fire of London.
 By using Samuel Pepys as inspiration children will tea stain paper and write a diary entry, retelling an imagined experience of The Great Fire in the first person.
 How cool does that sound?

 Children will begin the term with ‘Multiplication and Division’ where children will learn strategies to help solve problems, including their times tables and division facts!
 As the term progresses, we will look at ‘Measures.’
 Children will choose and use appropriate standard units to estimate and measure length/height and mass using rulers and scales.
 They will compare and order length / mass and record results using < > and = signs.